survivejs/webpack-book/manuscript/loading/04_javascript.md

 ...
 ```

 The problem can be worked around by processing the code through [Babel](https://babeljs.io/), a popular JavaScript compiler that supports ES6 features and more.
-It resembles ESLint in that it is built on top of presets and plugins.
+It resembles ESLint in that it's built on top of presets and plugins.
 Presets are collections of plugins, and you can define your own as well.

 T> Given sometimes extending existing presets is not be enough, [modify-babel-preset](https://www.npmjs.com/package/modify-babel-preset) allows you to go a step further and configure the base preset in a more flexible way.